ystia/yorc/doc/bootstrap.rst

 Bootstrap process overview
 --------------------------

-The command ``yorc bootstrap`` will configure on the local host, a basic setup with Yorc and a Consul data store.
+The command ``yorc bootstrap`` will configure on the local host a basic setup with Yorc and a Consul data store.

 This basic setup will then be used to bootstrap the full stack Alien4Cloud/Yorc